 3. Cabot Tower

-There’s over 100 narrow steps to climb up the winding staircase, but the views are definitely worth it when you get to the top (especially on a clear day or at sunset.
+There are over 100 narrow steps to climb up the winding staircase.
+But the views are well worth it when you get to the top – especially on a clear day or at sunset.
 The latter being the most romantic, of course.

-If the climb isn’t quite for you, then you can also see some great views of Bristol from Brandon Hill Park itself as well.
+If the climb isn’t quite for you, then you can also see some great views of Bristol from Brandon Hill Park itself.

 4. Clifton Suspension Bridge